 Separating from service

 You complete the necessary actions to leave employment.
 For example, you return any employer-issued items, your computer access is shut off and your employment in the payroll system is ended.

 The date you end employment with a DRS-covered employer.
 This is different from your Retirement Date.

 The credit you receive each month for working in a position covered by one of the state retirement systems.
 You can receive one-quarter, one-half (Plans 2 and 3 only) or one month of service credit for each month of employment, based on the number of hours you work.
 Service credit is used to determine your eligibility for retirement and your benefit amount.
-See your member handbook for details.
+More about service credit.

 Service credit years (SCY)

 We calculate your service credit years by dividing your total service credit months by 12.
 Twelve months equals one year of service credit.
-For more information about service credit, see your member handbook.
+More about service credit.

 The retirement system and plan in which you are a member.
 DRS manages 7 systems and 3 plans.
 These combine to create a total of 15 different systems and plans.
 Your system is your area of public service.
 For example, PERS for Public Employees’ Retirement System or WSPRS for Washington State Patrol Retirement System.
 Your plan is the number attached to your system, Plan 1, 2 or 3.

-The point at which you’ve earned a defined benefit.
+The point at which you’ve earned a lifetime monthly pension (defined benefit).

 - Plan 2: You are vested after earning five years of service credit.